July Birthstone: Ruby Meaning, Folklore, and Buyer’s Guide

 The Rarest In The World

 The Prince of Burma Ruby is one of the rarest in the world.
-Weighing more than 950 carats, it was found at the Dattaw-Mine in Mogok, Myanmar in 1996.
-What makes this stone ultra unique is its pigeon blood color and the fact that it was not exposed to heat during its creation.
+Weighing more than 950 carats, it was found at the Dattaw Mine in Mogok, Myanmar, in 1996.
+What makes the stone unusual is its pigeon-blood color combined with the fact that it was not exposed to heat during its creation, an “unheated” Burmese ruby of that size is almost unheard of.

 Stolen In A Heist!

-One with a very interesting past is the DeLong Star Ruby.
+One ruby with a memorable past is the DeLong Star Ruby.
 It was discovered in Burma in the 1930s.
-This oval shaped, 100 carat gem was donated to the American Museum of Natural History by Edith Delong.
-This is where things get interesting.
-In 1964, it was stolen during an elaborate gem heist that included two dozen rare gemstones.
+This oval, 100-carat gem was donated to the American Museum of Natural History by Edith Haggin DeLong.
+In 1964, it was stolen during the elaborate Murph the Surf gem heist that took two dozen rare gemstones from the museum.
 A ransom was paid, and the stone was returned in 1965.
+The star pattern visible on its surface is an asterism caused by needle-thin rutile inclusions arranged in a six-rayed pattern.

 The Most Expensive Ever Bought

 When looking for a famous ruby, one cannot ignore The Sunrise Ruby.
-This Burmese gem holds the title for the most expensive precious stone (besides a diamond) ever purchased.
-Weighing 5.118 grams, it is a whooping 25.59 carats.
-In 2015, it sold at the Geneva Auction for over $30 million dollars!
-Its name was inspired by the 13th Century poet, Rumi:
+This Burmese gem holds the title for the most expensive colored gemstone ever purchased at auction.
+Weighing 5.118 grams, it is a whopping 25.59 carats.
+In 2015, it sold at the Geneva Auction for over $30 million dollars.
+Its name was inspired by the 13th-century poet, Rumi:

 The Sunrise Ruby